-It’s cold outside, and the car is no warm shelter from the temperature before it is running for about 10 minutes.
 It is easy to think that there is nothing wrong with bundling a baby or toddler up in their winter gear before bucking them into the car seat.
 Perhaps you even think that is the exact right thing to do.
 You are, after all, keeping them warm – and it is much easier than undressing them before buckling and then redressing them when you arrive at your destination…

 Before becoming defensive, before you exit this article while thinking I am going to lecture you on your horrible parenting skills, please – PLEASE – understand that no one can do better until they know better.